 Going to a specialist shop can, once again, help you streamline your repair process.
 Since all they do is dent repair, they’ll be better prepared to take on a higher volume of clients.

 Sometimes even if you go to the most prepared shop with the most skilled technicians available, your repair may still be stalled because your car needs a replacement part.

 For example, if your car’s paint is damaged beyond repair and needs to be replaced, the shop will need to order a new panel from the manufacturer.
+If your mk6 GTI headlights are damaged and need to be replaced, the shop may also need to order new mk6 GTI headlights parts, which can add additional time to the repair process.
 This can take weeks, or even months in some cases.

 Unfortunately, there’s little you can do when this happens.
 Stalled repair deliveries are usually outside the control of you or the shop, and can be due to supply shortages, manufacturer timelines, and even delivery mistakes.

 Going to your dealership for repairs may make it more likely that they have parts on-hand, but when you do this, you risk getting a sub-par dent repair job since they may not have a skilled technician on staff.